Rainyan/sourcemod-nt-ghost-distribution/README.md

   * This is intended–all results are equally likely, including getting the same exact spawn twice.

 ## Background
-In Neotokyo, the ghost spawn selection approximately follows the pattern:
+In Neotokyo, the ghost spawn selection is implemented as:

 ```asm
 push    3